 Please Note: Careful consideration is given to individual situations, so that the academy’s response to the student is appropriate.
 The consequences may be increased in cases of repeat offenses.
 All students are accountable for their behavior and subject to all consequences including and up to suspension and expulsion.

-Tier I Acts of Misconduct
+Tier I Acts of Misconduc

 Cell Phone – Students are expected to follow the policy/procedures for cell phone use.